 No Shame in That

-In this version we see ourselves in Christ as honorable finishers, having the stamina and courage to keep going through anything
+In this version we how God restores honor to humanity, and we see ourselves in Christ as honorable finishers, having the stamina and courage to keep going through anything

 Prototype story by Stan Nussbaum

 Adjust as needed for your situation

 The story of the world is a story about living honorably and loyally.